 for the senses

-The redesigned Gessler 1862 bookshop in Friedrichshafen is no place for aloof academics.
-Granted, you will find a lot of books here – on (almost) all topics.
-However, there is also an abundance of lifestyle.
-To share, to look at, to experience for yourself.
-Some so-called “book people” might turn up their noses at the very idea.
-But then they would miss out on the olfactory experience of men’s fragrances and regional specialities.
-In addition to the “take-away delights”, there is plenty to enjoy here.
-The café-bar adjoining the bookshop serves wonderful homemade delicacies – from cakes and soups to quiches and other daily specials.
-Development of the overall concept, consulting on the interior design and product range, web and graphic design as well as the development of give-aways – all of this has made the Gessler 1862 brand story a shining gold nugget in the otherwise rather grey and industrial “zeppelin city”.
+Not for the parochial: the newly designed Gessler 1862 bookshop in Friedrichshafen.
+There are still plenty of books here – on (almost) all topics.
+But also plenty of lifestyle.
+To give away, to look at, to experience for yourself.
+Book lovers may now turn up their noses.
+But then they will miss out on the olfactory experiences of the men’s fragrances and regional specialities.
+In addition to the take-away treats, you can also enjoy them on the spot.
+The café-bar attached to the bookshop serves wonderful homemade delicacies – from cakes and soup to quiche and other changing daily specials.
+The development of the overall concept, interior design and product range consulting, web and graphic design as well as the development of give-aways make the Gessler 1862 brand story a piece of gold in the otherwise rather grey, industrial Zeppelin city.

-Feeling good in a feel-good environment.
-The colour concept: natural.
+Feeling good in an environment where you can’t help it.
+The colour concept: Natural.
 Stylish.
-All the colours of Lake Constance can be found in the flowing cement mosaics at the bar.
-The salesroom exudes simplicity and high quality thanks to restrained tones and a design that incorporates stained oak, brass, moss-green curtains and subtle gold accents.
-Sliding glass doors between the two main rooms separate – if desired – the shop from the café and bar.
+Lake Constance is reflected in all its coulour facets in the cement mosaic tiles at the bar.
+The salesroom is designed to be simple and of high quality in restrained tones, with stained oak, brass, moss-green curtains and a subtle gold.
+Sliding glass doors between the two main rooms separate the shop from the café and bar, according to taste.

 Timeless corporate design

-Bookshops have a decisive advantage over other shops, because their products fire our imagination.
-We not only incorporated this intangible asset into the corporate design, but also made it visible.
-By creating things to reach out and touch.
-From elegant business cards and a letterhead to give-aways, notepads and full-blown stationery, on which the new company logo has been enthroned ever since.
-And for those who prefer reading menus to literature, we also created delicious menu designs.
+Bookshops have a decisive advantage over other shops: The products fire our imagination.
+We have incorporated this intangible level of imagination into the corporate design and made it visible.
+And thus created something to touch.
+From fine business cards and letterheads to give-aways, notepads and full-blown stationery on which the new company logo has since been enthroned.
+And for those who prefer menu cards as reading matter: we have also implemented them deliciously.